open-estuary/github-blog-source/source/_posts/remote_share_D02_in_open_lab.md

 	board_reboot

 ## Part 4 For provison method to boot the board
 If you want to try provision boot the board, the FTP account and password is the same with your login account!
-And find the file path by ftp link, for example:

-    ls ~ -al

-It appears ftp -> /home/hisilicon/ftp/remote_d02001, so specify absolute path by /remote-d02001/XXXXX.bin, an example is:
+The root directory is user's home directory, so specify relative path by ftp/XXXXX.bin, an example is:

-    provision 192.168.1.107 -u account -p password -f /remote_d02001/XXXX.bin -a 100000
+    provision 192.168.1.107 -u account -p password -f ftp/XXXXX.bin -a 100000

 ## Part 5 Attentions and FAQ